owaizmajoriya01/hospital_readmissions/README.md

 This project focuses on predicting whether a patient is likely to be readmitted to a hospital within 30 days, after 30 days, or not at all, based on their demographic, medical, and treatment-related features.

 The project follows the complete data science life cycle:
-- Data ingestion and cleaning
+- Data ingestion and cleaning using dataiku
 - Feature engineering
-- Predictive modeling
+- Predictive modeling using dataiku
 - Model evaluation
-- Business intelligence dashboarding
+- Business intelligence dashboarding using strategyOne

 ---